MPS, Forensic Genetic Genealogy and the DeAngelo Paradigm

 Last updated:

-The technical underpinning of that investigation was massively parallel sequencing (MPS), also called next-generation sequencing (NGS) in its forensic application.
+The technical underpinning of the DeAngelo investigation was massively parallel sequencing (MPS), also called next-generation sequencing (NGS) in its forensic application.
 MPS allowed the crime-scene DNA to be converted into a genome-wide single-nucleotide polymorphism (SNP) profile resembling the output of a consumer autosomal ancestry kit, rather than the 20-locus STR profile used in criminal databases.
 Consumer ancestry databases match people based on shared SNP segments, not STR allele identities; SNP-based matching identifies distant relatives (third and fourth cousins) who share relatively short identical-by-descent (IBD) chromosomal segments, rather than the close first-degree matches that criminal DNA databases search for.

 The DeAngelo arrest triggered both wide adoption and intense ethical scrutiny.
 Within three years of the arrest, more than 200 US cold cases had been resolved using investigative genetic genealogy (IGG), the formal name for the technique.
 The US Department of Justice published an Interim Policy on Forensic Genetic Genealogy DNA Analysis in September 2019 that permits IGG only in specified circumstances and requires FBI approval.
 The UK, Australia, Canada, and the Netherlands have each taken different regulatory positions; the technique sits in a legal and ethical grey zone in most countries that lack an explicit statutory framework.